 Hidden Country Pubs near Brighton

-They’re all lovely to discover, too, tucked up lost lanes and some within the folds of the South Downs National Park, and an excuse to visit a new part of the county.
-The hidden Sussex country pubs near Brighton on this list are ones I’ve visited time and again that never fail to disappoint – all serving incredible food, from good-value homespun dishes to gastro quality plate.
+These hidden Sussex country pubs near Brighton are ones I’ve been to time and again that never fail to disappoint – all serving incredible food, from good-value homespun dishes to gastro quality plates.

-Note from Ellie: This post was originally written in May 2021 but has been since revamped and updated to keep it fresh!
+This post was originally written in May 2021 but has been since revamped and updated to keep it fresh.

 1 The Jolly Sportsman, Chiltington, East Sussex

-This unpretentious gastro pub within the South Downs National Park has an epic garden with a weeping willow tree and beautiful views over to Ditchling Beacon.
-I often hike here for lunch whenever I’m camping at this secret Sussex meadow.
-(There are comfy rooms above the pub if you don’t like camping and want to make a weekend of it.)
+This unpretentious gastro pub within the South Downs National Park has a stunning garden with an outside bar, a weeping willow tree and beautiful views over to Ditchling Beacon, the highest point in East Sussex and a South Downs landmark where people fly kites.

 Find The Jolly Sportsman at Chapel Lane, Lewes BN7 3BA